E-st@r: Launch and deployment

 They were launched into low Earth Orbit on the maiden flight of Arianespace's Vega rocket on 13 February 2012 on a multi-payload mission shared with LARES of the Italian Space Agency and ALMASat-1 of the University of Bologna.

 The satellite was successfully deployed into orbit, and the signal was received by the team's ground station and by amateur radio operators.
 However, operations have been impeded by unexpected tumbling, and the satellite was put into safe mode.

-The communication system uses a processor PIC and communicates with the ground at a frequency of 437.445 MHz with a power of 0.5 W. The frequencies have been assigned to cubesats by ESA.
+The communication system used a PIC microcontroller and communicated with the ground at a frequency of 437.445 MHz with a power of 0.5 W. The frequencies had been assigned to cubesats by ESA.

-A total of about 50,000 euros was spent on the design and construction of the satellite.
+A total of about 50,000 euros were spent on the design and construction of the satellite.

-The orbit is inclined 71° and is slightly elliptical.
-It also crosses the van Allen belts.
+The orbit was inclined 71° and slightly elliptical.
+It also crossed the van Allen belts.

 The satellite was created by the CubeSatTeam of the Polytechnic of Turin, responsible for creating picosatellites.
+The team later developed e-st@r-II to be sent to the orbit again as part of ESA's "Fly Your Satellite" program in 2016.